Gain-Layer Project: Deep-Level Transient Spectroscopy

 To achieve comparability between DLTS measurements performed at the various participating institutes, a standard set of measurement parameters was created used for all measurements.
 For standard measurements, while the majority-and-minority charge carrier injection was measured with a filling pulse of \SI{-2}{\volt} forward bias for \SI{100}{\milli\second}, the majority-only charge carrier injection was measured with \SI{0.6}{\volt} reverse bias.
 Three time windows \Tw are always measured: \SIlist{19.2;192;1920}{\milli\second}.
 The measurements are taken at a reverse bias of \SI{10}{\volt}, with a heating rate of \SI{0.1}{\kelvin\per\second} and a minimum averaging measurement time of \SI{1}{\second} for each transient.
 The measured temperature range is typically from \SIrange{20}{300}{\kelvin}.

 DLTS measurements were carried out on all flavours and all Carbon doses.
 For all measurements, the spectra look nearly identical.
 All spectra feature a hole trap at around \SI{135}{\kelvin}, labelled \textit{H135K}.
-In the temperature range \SIrange{20}{300}{\kelvin}, no other peaks are observed. \autoref{fig:unirrad_DLTS_1} shows, as an example, the spectra obtained from a few \SI{2}{\ohmcm} samples from the b1 correlator and a time window \Tw of \SI{192}{\milli\second}.
+In the temperature range \SIrange{20}{300}{\kelvin}, no other peaks are observed. \autoref{fig:unirrad_DLTS_1} shows, as an example, the spectra corresponding to the sine based correlator b1 obtained from a few \SI{2}{\ohmcm} samples and a time window \Tw of \SI{192}{\milli\second}.
 The amplitude, and therefore the defect concentration \NT, depends on the Carbon concentration, but not in a systematic way.
 The amplitude for the diode without Carbon is between that for the diodes with the lowest and middle Carbon doses.
 The diode flavour also affects the amplitude, also in a non-systematic way.